 15. Garter Tabs of the colours prescribed in para.
+14

-14 (b) for lanyards are to be worn by officers serving on the posted strength of a Commando unit when in khaki drill shirts.
-The tabs are to be 11⁄2 inches wide and 4 inches long from top to points.
+(b) for lanyards are to be worn by officers serving on the posted strength of a Commando unit when in khaki drill shorts.
+The tabs are to be $1\frac{1}{2}$ inches wide and 4 inches long from top to points.
 The two tails of the tabs are to be slightly offset, with the outside tab in front.

-Part 4.-Honorary Colonels Commandant, Aides-de-Camp and Adjutants
+Part 4.-Colonels Commandant, Aides-de-Camp and Adjutants

-1. Honorary Colonels Commandant.-On special occasions, Honorary Colonels Commandant of the Royal Marines Corps may wear Corps uniform with badges of rank of Colonel instead of the uniform of their rank.
+1. Colonels Commandant.-On special occasions, Colonels Commandant of the Royal Marines may wear Corps uniform with badges of rank of Colonel instead of the uniform of their rank.

-2. Royal Cyphers.-Royal Marines Aides-de-Camp to the Queen and Equerries and Extra Equerries to the Queen or to Members of the Royal Family are to wear the Royal Cypher and Crown, in one piece, below their badges of rank.
-Particulars of the Royal Cypher and Crown prescribed for wear with all orders of dress are shown below:-
+2. Royal Cyphers.-Royal Marines Aides-de-Camp to the Queen and Equeuries and Extra Equeuries to the Queen or to Members of the Royal Family are to wear the Royal Cypher and Crown, in one piece, below their badges of rank.
+Particulars of the Royal Cypher and Crown prescribed for wear with all orders of dress are shown below.